dherman/tc39-codex-wiki/data/proposals/name-objects/index.md

 module player {
     import Name from "@name";

-    // unexported so no one else has access to it let score = new Name();
+    // private and unexported so no one else has access to it let score = new Name("score", true);

     export function Player(username) {
         this.username = username;